matthiasott/a11y-accordion-tabs/README.md

 ## Changelog

 ### 0.6.0
-- New option `startCollapsed`: Defines if the accordion should be collapsed on startup
+- New option `tabsDirection`: Determines if the accordion keyboard controls are horizontal or vertical

 ### 0.5.0
 - New option `startCollapsed`: Defines if the accordion should be collapsed on startup